sockeqwe/website-old/_posts/2016-02-07-adapter-commands.md

 }
 {% endhighlight %}

 I know, it's not that impressive at first glance.
-So what is now the advantage of this pattern?
+So what is the advantage of this pattern?
 Quite often a app displays a list of items in a RecyclerView and the underlying dataset gets changed, i.e. in combination with `SwipeRefreshLayout` the user can reload an updated list of items (i.e. load items from backend).
 What do we do with the new list?
 Just call `adapter.notifyDatasetChanged()` to inform that the new list of items should be displayed?
 But what about the `ItemAnimator`?
 This `AdapterCommands` library offers `DiffCommandsCalculator` class.
 This class calculates the difference of the old list and the new list and returns a `List<AdapterCommand>` that then can be executed by an `AdapterCommandProcessor`.
 Let's have a look at the demo:

 <p>